Yemen Arab Republic: Economy

 Women in textile industry of North Yemen.

 The economies of both North and South Yemen were underdeveloped.
-However, communist South Yemen was able to provide a basic (and adequate) standard of living for all its citizens: equality, good education, and reduced corruption – all this is about South Yemen.
-Capitalist North Yemen was able to provide none of these.
+However, communist South Yemen was able to provide an overall higher standard of living for all its citizens: scoring better in equality, education, and corruption.

-North Yemen's economy has been devastated by civil war, and corruption and nepotism are widespread.
+North Yemen's economy has been devastated by civil war, and corruption and nepotism were widespread.
 The YAR's budget deficit is 30 percent of GNP.
 The military took up to 50 percent of the national budget.
 Its exports are minimal, accounting for only 1 percent of its imports, and most of the country's labor force remains rural.
 In 1984, YAR exports were only $9 million, while imports were $1.4 billion.
-Many workers have emigrated from the country: more than a million of Yemen's 7.5 million people live in other states on the peninsula (mostly Saudi Arabia).
-YAR remittances, at about $1 billion a year, represent about 40 percent of GNP.
+Many workers had emigrated from the country: more than a million of Yemen's 7.5 million people live in other states on the peninsula (mostly Saudi Arabia).
+YAR remittances, at about $1 billion a year, represented about 40 percent of GNP.
 Foreign aid amounted to 17 percent of GNP in 1982.
-Saudi Arabia provides subsidies to northern tribes estimated at $60 million to $80 million a year.
+Saudi Arabia provided subsidies to northern tribes estimated at $60 million to $80 million a year.

+By 1990, roughly 45 percent of the YAR and South Yemen's national debts were owed to the USSR, chiefly for military equipment.